sonic-pi-net/sonic-pi/FAQ.md

 On Linux distributions using PulseAudio, starting JACK may interfere with the applications using sound that were running already, e.g.
-Firefox wills top playing audio once JACK starts.
+Firefox will stop playing audio once JACK starts.
 There is a guide on [how to configure JACK with PulseAudio](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_PulseOnJack) to avoid this.